mkmorozov/fashion_mnist_classification_stability/README.md

 ## How to use

-I prefer Tensor Flow-based notebooks in a container, hence the Docker file.
+I prefer running Tensor Flow-based notebooks in a container, hence the Docker file.
 PowerShell scripts _build.ps1_ and _run.ps1_ show the Docker commands to build and run the container.